Clusterizations Overview

 • A list of specific parameter names that were used in the clusterization process for this design (e.g., ROAS, Conv. value).

 This overview serves as a starting point for quick orientation in your clusterization strategies and for deciding which ones deserve more detailed analysis, deployment to production, or conversely, adjustment or archiving.
-For a deeper insight into individual clusters, proceed to the report.
+For a deeper insight into individual clusters, proceed to the Cluster Details report.